How does Euro 2025 qualifying work? League format and play-off rounds explained

 The Lionesses face Sweden, France and the Republic of Ireland in a tough qualifying group

-England begin their European Championship defence as the Euro 2025 qualifiers get underway - but the Lionesses face a ‘group of death’ on the road to Switzerland.
+England continue their European Championship defence in the Euro 2025 qualifiers - but the Lionesses face a ‘group of death’ on the road to Switzerland.

 The Lionesses defeated Germany to win Euro 2022 in front of a sold-out Wembley and will be looking to reach another major tournament showpiece following their run to the Women’s World Cup final last year.